This article first appeared in Card Player magazine.

 So, if you want it — here it is.
 Take it.
 It’s yours.
 My only request is that when you spread this game, you stick to this standard set of rules.
 If I modify or enhance them, they can be accessed here.

-You should know that I’m really serious about giving this away without personal gain, because — egomaniac that some say I am — I elected not to name this game after myself, my poker university, or my parrot.
+You should know that I’m really serious about giving this to the public domain without personal gain, because — egomaniac that some say I am — I elected not to name this game after myself, my poker university, or my parrot.

 Introducing “Champs and Cowards”